lonnblad/gopuml/README.md

   Supported styles are:

-  - `file`, will write the formatted content to a file.
+  - `file`, will write the formatted content to a file
   - `link`, will write a link to the formatted content to stdout
   - `out`, will write the formatted content to stdout